Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'retrieve' and resource 'email statistics grouped by mailbox provider', with examples like Gmail, Outlook, Yahoo.
-It distinguishes from siblings like get_stats_by_browser or get_stats_by_country by specifying the grouping dimension.
-However, it doesn't explicitly differentiate from all statistical siblings beyond the grouping criteria.
+The description clearly states the action (retrieve) and the resource (email statistics grouped by mailbox provider), with examples like Gmail, Outlook, Yahoo.
+However, it does not explicitly differentiate from sibling stats tools beyond the name, missing a slight edge for clarity.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.